Authentication

 Authorization: Bearer <access_token>

-# Session
+# Session and token timeframes

-Example Login request:
+Example login to session request:

 POST /v3/auth/login